ConorBevan/Console-Kingdom/README.md

 Another noticeable bug was when the aaplication was in mobile the footer was covering the content.
 I fixed by adding a custom id and having height set as auto so fucntionalyt could resume.

 ### Bug 4
-My website is deployed and working but I can't load a resposive design ui picture.
-I did not have time to go back and fix this because I ran out of time so did it myself in google inspect and attached it under my homepage screenshot at the start of my readme.
+My website is deployed and working but I can't load a resposive design UI picture.
+I did not have time to go back and fix this because I had no time due to unfortunate circumstances realting to health, so did added in a google inspect and attached it under the empty responsive UI screenshot at the start of this readme.

 # Deployment